 Genetics and brain deficiencies are often at the root of severe depression.
 When this is the case, efficacious anti-depressants can help people correct any brain imbalances and enable them to move forward with other forms of treatment.
 It may take courage to talk with your doctor, but keep your mind focused on your goal of an improved mood and tell your physician about your symptoms.

 When it comes to counseling and psychotherapy, licensed mental health professionals help people recognize, understand, and overcome the thoughts and feelings that trigger depression.
 While difficulty coping with specific problems and events can contribute to various forms of depression, underlying beliefs acquired much earlier in life are often at the root of many types of depression.

-Depression counseling and therapy not only helps people cope with specific situations, problems, and the symptoms of depression, it helps individuals gain a better understanding of themselves and discover new ways of interacting with the world around them so they feel more empowered and self-confident.
+Depression counseling and therapy not only help people cope with specific situations, problems, and the symptoms of depression, they help individuals gain a better understanding of themselves and discover new ways of interacting with the world around them so they feel more empowered and self-confident.

 Common goals of therapy include cultivating exercise habits, as exercise has been found to be especially effective in treating depression.
 Scientific research done on weightlifting shows it significantly helps chronic fatigue, which can be a symptom of depression.

 Another important goal of counseling and therapy is to develop the resources and skills to form a support network and/or join various groups, such as a hiking group, local meet-up groups, and so on.

 Finally, more and more research is showing the crucial importance of nutrition for improving mood.